cambridge-ceu/csd3/docs/applications/PhenoScanner.md

 example(phenoscanner)
 ```

+2. Long query

-## When the query list is long, the call is made by chunks, e.g.,
+The call is made by chunks, e.g.,

 ```r
 options(width=500)